Rashan Gary: 2021

 In 2021, he started full-time at outside linebacker with teammate Za'Darius Smith knocked out from injury.
 He led all NFC defensive linemen in pressures through Week 12 of the season.
 He finished the season with a career-best 9.5 sacks and 81 pressures, which finished for third in the league among all edge rushers.
 During the Packers' playoff loss to the San Francisco 49ers, Gary produced two first-half sacks on 49ers quarterback Jimmy Garoppolo, and caused a turnover on downs by stuffing a 4th and 1 run with 6 minutes to play.
 The Packers' defense limited the 49ers' offense to just 6 points; however, an especially poor special teams performance produced a 10-point swing against the Packers as they lost 13–10.

 2022

 The Packers picked up the fifth-year option on Gary's contract on April 29, 2022.
 On November 6, 2022, he tore his ACL during a Week 9 loss to the Detroit Lions and was carted off the field.
 The Packers placed him on injured reserve on November 9, ending his season.

 2023

 On September 24, 2023, Gary led the Packers' defense in a Week 3 win over the New Orleans Saints that tied the biggest fourth-quarter comeback in franchise history (17 points); Gary earned a game ball for recording the first three-sack performance of his career, despite playing limited snaps due to concerns about his previous knee injury.
 On October 30, 2023, Gary and the Green Bay Packers agreed to a four-year contract extension worth up to $107 million.

-2024
+2024–2025

-On January 2, 2025, he was named to the 2025 Pro Bowl Games.
+On January 2, 2025, Gary was named to the 2025 Pro Bowl Games.
+He started all 17 games for the Packers for Green Bay during the regular season, recording one pass deflection, one forced fumble, one fumble recovery, 7.5 sacks, and 47 combined tackles.

+Gary played in 16 games (including 15 starts) for the Packers in 2025, compiling one pass deflection, one forced fumble, one fumble recovery, 7.5 sacks, and 45 combined tackles.

+Dallas Cowboys

+On March 11, 2026, Gary was traded to the Dallas Cowboys in exchange for a 2027 fourth-round draft pick.